When assessing an application to change an organisation’s scope of registration, ASQA must consider:

 ASQA will not begin considering your application until the relevant fees are paid in full.

-Applications rejected through risk assessment
+Applications rejected following risk assessment

 An application may be rejected at this stage if: